wecox2020/KDTrees/README.md

 In this project you will implement **KD-Trees** and **P-R (Point-Region) QuadTrees**.
 You will have to implement **both** dictionary and spatial query functionality.
-You will be tested against unit tests hosted on the department's submit server.
+You will be tested against unit tests hosted on the grading server.

 Half of this project is the study of spatial data structures and half the practice of Object-Oriented Programming primitives, in particular,